JuliaLang/PackageCompilerX.jl/docs/src/devdocs/relocatable_part_3.md

 On Windows, we will just store everything in `bin` due to no convenient way of using `RPATH`.

-We create a new folder `lib` and copy the libraries into it (and remove the sysimage):
+We create a new folder `lib` and copy the libraries into it (and remove the sysimage, since we will create cusom sysimage anyway):

 ```
 ~/MyApp